 In response, a new class of antibiotics, called fluoroquinolones, became the preferred treatment for MDR typhoid in the 1990s.
 As treatment with fluoroquinolones increased, however, typhoid again adapted, making these drugs less effective.
 Researchers are now observing typhoid strains that are classified as extensively drug-resistant (XDR), meaning they do not respond to five different classes of antibiotics used to treat typhoid, which leaves only one oral antibiotic left.
-In Pakistan, an ongoing outbreak of XDR typhoid has sickened more than 15,000 people since 2016.
-Researchers have also identified XDR strains in Bangladesh that are distinct from the Pakistan strain, which greatly enhances the potential for the rapid, global spread of XDR typhoid.
+XDR typhoid first emerged in Pakistan in 2016.

 Drug resistance is a major threat to health across the globe, raising the urgency for prevention through proven interventions including vaccination and access to clean water, safe sanitation, and proper handwashing.
 Each prevented infection is a case that does not require antibiotic treatment.
-TCVs, which can be given to children as young as six months, can play a major role in both decreasing the burden of typhoid and reducing the spread of drug-resistant typhoid strains.
-By protecting those most vulnerable from getting sick, we not only keep children healthy so that they can grow and thrive, we also limit the opportunities for typhoid to spread and develop resistance to our remaining antibiotics, allowing treatment options to remain effective for those who do fall ill.
+TCVs, which can be given to children as young as six months, can play a major role in both decreasing the burden of typhoid and reducing the spread of drugresistant typhoid strains.
+A modeling analysis predicts that TCV introduction could reduce drug-resistant typhoid cases and deaths by two-thirds in Gavi, the Vaccine Alliance-eligible countries over ten years.3 By protecting those most vulnerable from getting sick, we not only keep children healthy so that they can grow and thrive, we also limit the opportunities for typhoid to spread and develop resistance to our remaining antibiotics, allowing treatment options to remain effective for those who do fall ill.
 TCVs are safe, effective, and available for countries to introduce into their routine childhood immunization schedules.